rOY369/Docs/work/IoT/roadmap discussion.md

 			- Database Interface
 			- MQTT
 	- Exact number and which services out of those mentioned above will be decided based upon the process needs (time and effort) and service condition.
-	- Both services inside architecture and inter services architecture will be considered in the ab
+	- Both services inside architecture and inter services architecture will be considered in the above process.

 ## Vision, Next 6 months steps